dle-79/csc365-final-project/API_spec.md

 # Complex Endpoint #2
 ### 2.2 Removing Ingredient by Recipe `/fridge/remove_recipe/ingredients/{recipe_id, user_id}` (POST)

-Removes all the ingredients from the fridge that are in the recipe
+Removes all the ingredients from the fridge that are in the recipe being made

-**Request**

 **Returns**